seanlerner/k/README.md

 k ruby my_program.rb
 ```

-and display the results at the bottom of your program.
+to display the results of your program every time you save it.

 ### Linting

-The shell script linter `shellcheck` was used to lint `k`.
+The shell script linter [ShellCheck](https://github.com/koalaman/shellcheck) was used to lint `k`.

 In this case, the command was: